holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Fix the primitive-visitor.test.ts tests to use the correct node types
 - Fix the composite-visitor.test.ts tests to use the correct node types
 - Fix the module and function tests
-- Update the ModularASTGenerator to handle all types of operations
 - Implement module and function visitors
 - Implement control structure visitors
 - Add support for expression visitors